mikevallano/template-6-1/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Starter template for Rails 6.1 with the basics needed to get something up and running:

+- Bootstrap
+- Basic nav bar
+- Devise
+- Rspec and FactoryBot

-* Ruby version
+* Ruby version: 3.0.0

-* System dependencies

-* Configuration

-* Database creation
+* Database creation: rails db:create

-* Database initialization
+* Database initialization: rails db:migrate

-* How to run the test suite
+* How to run the test suite: rsepc

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...